rfeinman/learning-to-learn/README.md

 In this project, we train a neural network on artificial toy data for the task of object recognition.
 Each sample in the dataset is represented by a shape, color and texture value.

-This repository contains 3 folders:
+The repository contains 3 folders:

 ### 1. Data
 This is where your toy data sets will be saved to and loaded from.